 With this, construction of the IKEA BoKlok factory commenced shortly after SpaceVirgin and NASA established the initial colony there.
 This was driven by an initiative led by the ISC to help reduce the population overload that still exists on Earth.

-How Will Your Business Change Beyond Earth?
+How Will Your Business Evolve Beyond Earth?

 As and when we begin to experience the life changes from a Space Evolution, will the services of your business still be relevant, will they need to be reinvented, or will they cease to exist?
-As our lives continue to be impacted by significant change from each industrial revolution, our priorities and needs will also change, rendering many services of today redundant as new technologies come into play.
+As our lives continue to be impacted by significant change from each industrial revolution, our priorities and needs continue to change, rendering many services of today redundant as new technologies come into play.

 How will your business evolve Beyond Earth?